parumahajan24/instagram-clone/README.md

  #### 6. Delete your post
  #### 7. Add a friend to your Instagram

+I am excited to implement functionality of OpenAI API to have Sentiment Analysis on the Post Captions.

  # Technology Used:
   ### React + Vite